Like almost any other long-running Game Show, Family Feud and its foreign counterparts have had their share of highly amusing moments.

-Mid-1977: For the first year-plus, the Face-Off Podium used much thinner buzzers that, if a contestant wasn't careful, could be broken.
+- Mid-1977: For the first year or so, the Face-Off Podium used much thinner buzzers that, if a contestant wasn't careful, could be broken.
 This was inevitable.
-By September 2 (the "Alligator" episode), the normal buzzers were in place. note (The first syndicated episodes still used the original buzzers, which created a brief inconsistency.)
+By September 2 (the "Alligator" episode), the normal buzzers were in place. note

-Taped September 25, 1980 (daytime), in what is probably the most infamous Family Feud moment period:
+- Taped September 25, 1980 (daytime), in what is probably the most infamous moment of Dawson's run as host:

-1981 (nighttime): One episode had the Fast Money question "Name something people take with them into the bathtub".
+- 1981 (nighttime): One episode had the Fast Money question "Besides soap and a towel, name something people take with them into the bath".
 The contestant said "a duck", which was met by Dawson with derision.
-And then it turned that it was one of the answers given (as in "rubber duckie")... and Dawson literallydropped on his face.
+And then it turned that it was one of the answers given (as in "rubber duckie")... and Dawson literally dropped on his face.

 Dawson (after getting back up): I get to retire after this show.